emillal/RISC-V_based_MYTH_IIITB/Readme.md

 # RISC-V based MYTH
-This repository summarises work done on the RISC-V workshop by VSD Corp.
+This repository summarises work done on the RISC-V workshop hosted by **Kunal Ghosh** of VSD Corp.
 Pvt.
 Ltd.<br />

 # Day 1
 <details>